-Reminder: Winter Lottery will be held October 17, 2017
+Reminder: Spring Lottery will be held February 28th, 2018

 Learn two exciting art forms in this in depth workshop.
 We will begin with a basic fused glass class in which Lis-el will provide an extensive palette of clear, colored and dichroic glass for you to choose from to create your own unique glass cabochons.
 While the glass is firing, Lis-el will demonstrate utilizing colored glass with metal clay.
 Once the cabochons are fired and cooled, she will then show you a variety of ways to set them into metal clay, including cab surrounds, embrace settings, and a more traditional, bezel type of setting.
 You will have a lovely array of sparkling and beautiful wearable art at the end of this workshop.
 Material extra, payable to instuctor: approx. $125 This will include 50 grams of metal clay, glass for fusing and consumables used in class.
 Maximum 12 students